prvmalik/CKD-Quakification/re_output/Report-word.md

 ### Atenolol in a Healthy Population

+\newpage
-A population of individuals based on Wan 1979 subjects was defined using the physiological database of PK-Sim.<sup>56,2</sup> **Table 1** and **Table 3** present the drug-specific parameters of atenolol and the values used for the IV and Oral administration models.
+**Table 1** and **Table 3** present the drug-specific parameters of atenolol and the values used for the IV and Oral administration models.
 Parameter optimization was carried out in PK-Sim using a Monte Carlo approach for exploring the parameter space, using the datasets summarized in **Table 2** and **Table 4**.

 ##### IV model